vysky/playground-jenkins-cicd/README.md

 generate token
 1. go to sonarqube, generate a user token by clicking *administration > security > users > token icon*
 2. enter a name and click *generate* to generate the token (to use in jenkins)
-3. go to jenkins, add the token as a secret text credential
+3. go to jenkins, and go to *manage jenkins > manage credentials*
+4. create a new credential in the default jenkins store scoped
+5. click *kind* and select *secret text*
+6. enter the secret (generated token from sonarqube) and id (use in script)

+add sonarqube servers config
-4. go to *manage jenkins > configure system*, find the sonarqube servers section and enter all the required information (name, url and server authentication token)
+1. go to *manage jenkins > configure system*, find the sonarqube servers section and enable *environment variables*
+2. click *add sonarqube* and enter the name, url and server authentication token (credential created above)

 create webhook
 1. go to sonarqube, create a webhooks by clicking *administration > configuration > webhooks > create*
 2. enter a name but leave secret field empty
-3. enter the jenkins url with ports and append `/sonarqube-webhook` behind the link (for example, `http://192.168.1.100:8888/sonarqube-webhook`)
+3. enter the host's ip with jenkins' ports and append `/sonarqube-webhook` behind the link (for example, `http://192.168.1.100:8888/sonarqube-webhook`)

 useful links
 1. https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-jenkins/